castenarlabs/tapo-sensor-ai-agent/ReadMe.md

+## Tapo Sensors with AI Agents
+#### An Python script that can fetch Tapo Sensors values (Temperature and Humidity) and an AI Agent that can understand and respond.

 ## Install Necessary Packages
 1. pip install -r requirements.txt

 (!)
 The Tapo API Client connects to your local hub, so you will need the script to run in your local network.
-However, you can always export the local network and port to a public URL.
+However, you can always expose the local network and port to a public URL. - Ngrok for example

 ### How to run